Walking

 • You can raise your arms up above your head and as you lean in to the wind, the extension of your arms will be an extension of the wing you are flying, creating more power, which is more speed

-• You can place yours arms down on to the wind similar to the position of sit-flying and begin to learn how to utilize your upper body for movements while still walking
+• You can place yours arms down on to the wind similar to a head up flying position, and begin to learn how to utilize your upper body for movements while still walking

 Post-flight questions / suggestions